TouK/nussknacker/docs/operations_guide/Flink.md

   - Configure checkpointing.
     A Prerequisite is to have persistent storage for the state, and you should make sure that this is configured.
     In Exactly-once events are committed during checkpoint and consequently the output events will be visible within the time range specified by the checkpoint interval.
-It's essential to configure proper interval like 1-2 seconds (interval should be configured in nussknacker - `Configure the checkpointing interval` section).
+It's essential to configure proper interval in a range of 1-10 seconds (interval should be configured in nussknacker - `Configure the checkpointing interval` section).
     Such a short interval has large overhead on Flink, and you should consider configuring:
     - Incremental checkpoints: [Flink docs](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/datastream/fault-tolerance/checkpointing/#state-backend-incremental).
     - Unaligned checkpoints: [Flink docs](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/ops/state/checkpointing_under_backpressure/#unaligned-checkpoints).